John of Leiden: Life

 John was the illegitimate son of a Dutch mayor, and a tailor's apprentice by trade.
 He was born in the village of Zevenhoven in the municipality of Nieuwkoop, located in the Dutch province of South Holland.
 Raised in poverty, young John became a charismatic leader who was widely revered by his followers.
 John was an Anabaptist, secretly at first, but later he became a recognized prophet of a sect which would eventually take over the German town of Münster.
 According to his own testimony, he moved to Münster in 1533 because he had heard there were inspired preachers there.
 He sent for Jan Matthys, who had baptized him, to come.

-After his arrival Matthys - recognized as a prophet - became the principal leader of the city.
+After his arrival, Matthys - recognized as a prophet - became the principal leader of the city.
 Matthys expelled all of the Catholics from the city shortly after his arrival and set up a communal structure based on the Gospels.
 He outlawed money and forbade owning property.
-A Catholic supported army, led by Franz von Waldeck, Prince-Bishop of Münster, Osnabrück and Minden, laid siege to the town of Münster after the Anabaptist takeover.
-Matthys led an assault on the siege on Easter Sunday 1534, but died quickly.
-John of Leiden became a self-proclaimed "king of the New Jerusalem" until its fall in June 1535.
+A Catholic-supported army, led by Franz von Waldeck, Prince-Bishop of Münster, Osnabrück and Minden, laid siege to the town of Münster after the Anabaptist takeover.
+Matthys led an assault on the siege on Easter Sunday 1534, but he was executed and died quickly.
+John of Leiden became a self-proclaimed "King of New Jerusalem" until its fall in June 1535.